Dental Costs in Dallas, Texas (2026)

 How much does a dental implant cost in Dallas?

-A single dental implant in Dallas averages about $4,250 all-in (the implant, abutment and crown), typically ranging from $2,975 to $5,950 across the 398 clinics we track.
+A single dental implant in Dallas averages about $4,250 all-in (the implant, abutment and crown) across the 398 clinics we track, with the exact price depending on the clinic, the implant brand and whether a bone graft is needed.
 Beware quotes of $1,500-$3,000 — those usually price the implant fixture only and exclude the abutment and crown, so the final bill ends up much higher.

 Is Dallas cheaper than the Texas average for implants?

 Yes.
-At $4,250 the average Dallas implant runs about 4% below the Texas state average of $4,410, and only about 1% above the U.S. national average of $4,200.
-That makes Dallas one of the better-value major Texas metros — cheaper than the statewide figure that is pulled up by smaller, less competitive markets.
+At $4,250 the average Dallas implant runs about 4% below the Texas state average of $4,410, and about 6% below the U.S. national average of $4,507.
+That makes Dallas one of the better-value major Texas metros — cheaper than both the statewide and national figures.

 Why do implant quotes in Dallas vary so much?

 The biggest reason is what each quote includes.
-An 'implant' quote of $1,500-$3,000 is often the titanium fixture only; adding the abutment and crown brings the real all-in cost to $3,000-$5,950.
+An 'implant' quote of $1,500-$3,000 is often the titanium fixture only; adding the abutment and crown brings the real all-in cost close to the $4,250 Dallas average.
 Bone grafts, sinus lifts, premium brands (Straumann, Nobel) and the provider's specialty also move the price.
 Always ask for an itemized quote covering implant plus abutment plus crown.

 Does Texas Medicaid cover dental implants in Dallas?